rynnnaa/Lab-03-System-I.O/README.md

 # Lab-03-System-I.O

+Create a word guessing game that allows the user to guess a mystery word, inputting one letter at a time.
+All letters will be saved (both correct and incorrect) throughout each game session.
+Each time a new session starts, a random word is selected and output from an external text file.
+The user has the ability to view all words, add a word, and remove a word.

-Developer: Ryna Truon
+Developer: Ryna Truong

-Contributors:
+Contributors: Dez Teague, Jason Few, Andrew Hinojosa

-Actual Time to complete: In process
+Actual Time to complete: 10 hours

 User must create a new project in Visual Studio.
 User must push project to Github.